General

 1. Run NTK

-To run NTK on the Linux server, follow these steps:
+To run NTK on a Linux server, follow these steps:

 • Move to the path where NTK is located.